day8/re-com/README.md

 ## Leaky Abstractions

-Layout is built on flexbox, but our abstractions are leaky.
+The layout side of re-com is built on top of flexbox, but our abstractions are leaky.
 At some point you're going to have to do the flexbox tutorials to understand what's going on.

 This is compounded by the viral nature of flexbox.
-It's reach tends to spread.
+We've found that its use It's reach tends to spread.

 ## The Missing Parts

 * tree  (not hard but haven't needed one yet)
 * a grid.
 HTML is good at small grids, so no problem there.
 But when the number of rows gets huge, you need a widget that does virtual rows.
-Otherwise there's just too many DOM nodes
+Otherwise there's just too many DOM nodes.
+Can we use http://facebook.github.io/fixed-data-table/
 * Add a timed alert box which appears for a set period of time.
 This would probably be absolutely positioned over the UI and then fade away after the set time expires.
 * drag and drop   (we have somewhat sorted this).
 * animations / transitions.
 We have ideas.
 They seem clunky.